Diverse universality classes of the topological deconfinement transitions of three-dimensional noncompact lattice Abelian-Higgs models: Numerical results

-We have first determined $\kappa_c$, fitting the numerical estimates of $R_{A}$, $R_{z}$, $U_A$, and $U_z$ to Eq.~(\ref{eq:FSS1}).
-For this purpose we have parametrized the scaling function ${\cal R}(X)$ with a polynomial in $X$ of degree $n$ (with $n$ varying between 10 and 12).
+We have first determined the critical values $\kappa_c$, fitting the MC data of $R_{A}$, $R_{z}$, $U_A$, and $U_z$ to Eq.~(\ref{eq:FSS1}).
+For this purpose we have parameterized the corresponding scaling functions ${\cal R}(X)$ with a polynomial in $X$ of degree $n$ (with $n$ varying between 10 and 12).
 The fits allow us to determine both $\kappa_c$ and $\nu$.
-Given the small range of available values of $L$, we can only verify that the estimates of $\nu$ are roughly consistent with the XY value ~\cite{suppl_CHPV-06,suppl_Hasenbusch-19,suppl_CLLPSSV-20,suppl_GZ-98,suppl_PV-02,suppl_KP-17}, $\nu=0.6717(1)$.
+Given the small range of available values of $L$, we can only verify that the estimates of $\nu$ are substantially consistent with the $XY$ value~\cite{CHPV-06,Hasenbusch-19,CLLPSSV-20,GZ-98,PV-02,KP-17}, $\nu_{XY}=0.6717(1)$.
+More evidence of a universal $IXY$ behavior is provided below.
 To obtain accurate estimates of $\kappa_c$ we have repeated the fits fixing $\nu = 0.6717$.
 We obtain

-Note that for $J\to \infty$ the MH line converges to $\kappa_{c,IXY} = 0.076051(2)$ for all values of $N$.
-Thus, the $J$ dependence of $\kappa_c$ becomes weaker as $N$ increases, in agreement with the general argument presented above.
+Note that for $J\to \infty$ the MH line is expected to converge to $\kappa_{c,IXY} = 0.076051(2)$ for all values of $N$.
+Thus, the $J$ dependence of $\kappa_c$ becomes weaker as $N$ increases, in agreement with the general argument presented in Sec.~\ref{largeN}.
 The scaling relation~(\ref{eq:FSS1}) is well satisfied by the data, with scaling corrections that increase with increasing $N$ and decreasing $J$.
-As an example in Fig.~\ref{RxiAvsX}, we report $R_{A}$ versus $X$ for the four different cases mentioned above.
+As an example in Fig.~\ref{RxiAvsX}, we report $R_{A}$ versus $X$ for the six different cases mentioned above.
 The agreement is excellent.

-To verify the universality of the critical behavior, one can compare the infinite-volume estimates $R^*=R(\kappa_c)$ of RG invariant quantities at the critical point.
-Results are reported in Table~\ref{table-Rstar}.
-Data for different values of $N$ agree within errors, confirming that all these transitions belong to the same universality class.
+Moreover, in Table~\ref{table-Rstar} we report our estimates $R_A^*$, $R_z^*$, $U_A^*$ and $U_z^*$ of the RG invariant quantities $R_A$, $R_z$, $U_A$ and $U_z$ at the critical point of the one-component and multicomponent LAH models that we have considered.
+Their global agreement is a further robust evidence of universality.